adamavenir/kerblam/README.md

   * ``3`` destroys your largest force (Covert Forces or Front Lines)
   * ``4``–``6`` destroys opponent's smallest force (Covert Forces or Front Lines)
   * ``7``–``11`` destroys opponent's largest force (Covert Forces or Front Lines)
-  * ``2`` or ``12`` destroys opponent’s Entire Army (not Civilians)
+  * ``2`` or ``12`` destroys opponent’s entire Army (not Civilians)

 ##### Kerblam!
 Nukes
 A Kerblam! is a Super-Nuke that is only available to be played once a player has no Civilians left.
-(The last card drawn becomes the KerBLAM and is set out in front of the Front Line.
-This card loses its normal powers if it is an officer card.
-When drawing last card, players must call out “KerBLAM!”)
+The last card drawn becomes the KerBLAM and is set out in front of the Front Line.
+When drawing last card, players must call out “KerBLAM!”
+The Kerblam is not added to your Covert Forces or your Front Line.
+It cannot be played if your Army is destroyed.

 When a Kerblam is deployed: